 Making friends: it's one of the first challenges we face as children and something many of us continue to worry about well into adult life.

-At some point most of us do learn to walk into a room full of strangers without feeling the urge to cry and cling desperately onto our parents' legs, but more often than not, that slight 'first day at school' apprehension never quite goes away.
+At some point, most of us do learn to walk into a room full of strangers without feeling the urge to cry and cling desperately onto our parents' legs.
+But, more often than not, that slight 'first day at school' apprehension never quite goes away.

 Of course, everyone experiences different levels of anxiety in social situations and making friends comes much easier to some than it does to others.
 Even seemingly outgoing people sometimes have to fight their inner doubts to appear as confident as they do.

-For example, easy-going people are more likely to forget to call friends up on birthdays, or make it to gatherings.
+For example, easy-going people are more likely to forget to call friends up on birthdays or make it to gatherings.
 All too often, easy-going people spark up wonderful but very brief friendships, before letting them fade away due to neglect.
-A life coach will help an easy-going person by introducing more structure to their lives and encouraging them not only to make new friends, but to build good, durable and long-lasting friendships too.
+A friendship coach can help an easy-going person introduce more structure to their lives and encourage them not only to make new friends but to build durable and long-lasting friendships too.

-Outgoing people tend to be loud, bubbly, confident and outspoken.
-Outgoing people are the 'movers and shakers' of the world - the ones you can rely on to tell a room full of people a hilarious anecdote, or make a great, memorable speech with no preparation whatsoever.
+Outgoing people tend to be bubbly, confident and happy to take centre stage.
+They are seen as the 'movers and shakers' of the world - the ones you can rely on to tell a room full of people a hilarious anecdote or make a memorable speech with no preparation whatsoever.
 Outgoing people love meeting new people and have no trouble making friends; however, they tend to be so busy making as many friends as possible that they neglect to really engage with any of them.

 You may find that you recognise aspects of yourself in more than one of these categories, or perhaps in none at all.
 Different situations bring out different sides of us, and people typically find their ability to handle social situations depends on how they feel at that moment, and on what's happening in other parts of their lives.
-Your life coach will try to get an idea of the kind of person you are so that they can understand what it is you want to achieve and how they can help.
+Your coach will try to get an idea of the kind of person you are so that they can understand what it is you want to achieve and how they can help.

 Dealing with conflict